 Yet, memory itself didn’t survive.
 Why?
-Why could Lightsong juggle with competence and understand the meaning of the word bowsprit, yet at the same time be unable to remember who his parents had been?
+Why could Lightsong juggle and understand the meaning of the word bowsprit, yet at the same time be unable to remember who his parents had been?

 And who was that face he saw in his dreams?
 Why did he visualize storms and tempests?
-What was the red panther he had seen, yet again, in his nightmares the night before?
+What was the red panther that appeared, yet again, in his nightmares the night before?

 “Blushweaver,” Hopefinder said, holding up a hand.
 “Enough.
 Before we go any further, I must point out that your obvious attempts to seduce me will gain you nothing.”